tehciolo/blog/posts/holy-grail-layout.md

 ## Conclusion

 We've reached all our goals, with the _small_ caveat that the holy grail layout is more of a holy grail light layout.
+Fewer calories FTW!